natresnet/buildingregistry-schema-v2/README.md

 September 4, 2020
     Updated to version 2.13.7 to include HVAC Comissioningdate in element HVACComissioning.
 Also includes changes to annotations in TestedLeakageException element.

+September 11, 2020
+    Updated version number from 2.13.7 to 2.14.02 to include xerces enhancements to assets